 Today you continue along the Friendship Highway to Lhaste.
 157 km drive finally concludes at a small dusty town of Lhaste.
 Good restaurants, well-resourced shops and guesthouses are available in Lhatse.
-This place may arouse special interest in archeologists.
-You can spot many ruined dzongs and small Changmoche Monastry at the west end of the town.
-You meet your Sherpa cooking team from Nepal here, they cook and do camping chores from this point onwards..
+This place may arouse special interest for archeologists.
+You can spot many ruined dzongs and small Changmoche Monastery at the west end of the town..

 Heading away from Lhaste, the trail follows a route that brushes past Brahmaputra River.
 Further ahead, a river valley sprawls over and then traditional picturesque villages come into picture.
 This scenically rewarding drive provides plenty of opportunities for photography.
-Thereon, the trail wends towards northern route.
-On covering 295km, you reach an elevation of 4600 meters.
-Shortly after finding a right campsite in Saga, you rest the trip as the night approaches..
+Thereon, the trail winds towards northern route.
+On covering 295km, you reach an elevation of 4600 meters at Saga..

-Prior to Mount Kailash tour and trek you have to transverse along 270 km distance from Paryang to Manasarovar.
-This route penetrates the very essence of Manasarovar Lake amid extraordinary landscape.
+Traversing along the extraordinary landscape, this route penetrates the very essence of Manasarovar Lake.
 As you near this breathtaking sacred lake, historic Chiu Monastery becomes visible on the North West shore of the lake.
 From this vantage point, you can even glimpse at majestic Mount Kailash.
 This journey stimulates you spiritually..

-After some peaceful hours at the shores of the sacred Lake Manasarovar with the snowy massif of Gurla Mandata (Memo Nani) towering at 7694m just across the lake, you drive along the jeep trail to the start of the kora at Tarboche.
-Tarboche is marked by a tall flagpole adorned with thousands of multi-colored prayer flags and kata scarves strung out in radiating lines from the pole.
-You stay camp overnight here to begin 53km Kailash Kora (loop trek) .
+Amidst the serenity of this sacred lake, you will do your holy rituals.
+After some peaceful hours at the shores of the sacred Lake Manasarovar with the snowy massif of Gurla Mandata (Memo Nani) towering at 7694m just across the lake, you drive along the jeep trail to the start of the kora at Darchen..

-Early in the morning you meet your team of yaks and Tibetan yak drivers who will escort you around the kora.
-Further ahead from Tarboche, you have to trek past verdant meadows and picturesque streams to Lha Chu Valley.
+Early in the morning you will drive to Yama Dwar past verdant meadows and picturesque streams to Lha Chu Valley.
 The trail overlooks Turquoise River cascading over a narrow canyon with high steep cliffs.
 En route, north face of Kailash comes into vision.
-The trail will approach 13th century monastery of Dira-Puk.
-Visiting this monastery can be one kind of an insightful experience gifted in your Mount Kailash tour and trek.
-Eventually, you will conclude the trek of the day by camping at Dira-Puk..
+After reaching Yama Dwar, you will trek to Dira which has a 13th century monastery.
+Visiting this monastery can be one kind of an insightful experience gifted in your Mount Kailash tour..

 Lha Chu Valley blurs as you turn towards Drolma Chu Valley.
-Looking forward to the amazing Mount Kailash tour and trek, you ascend to Drolma La (5630m), the highest point of the trip.
+Looking forward to this amazing trip, you ascend to Drolma La (5630m), the highest point of the trip.
 But soon after sighting breathtaking view of Thukpe Dzingbu Lake, known as the Lake of Compassion at the summit, you realize that this tough and challenging ascent has indeed been very worthwhile and fruitful.
 Several prayer flags can be seen at the summit.
 Further on, the trail descends to the flat fields of Zutul-Puk which houses a monastery and several fascinating caves.
-The caves at this locale are most popular for meditation; Milarepa’s cave being one of them with Milarepa’s footprints and elbow prints believed to be imprinted all over this cave of mani stones.
-Camping at Zutul-Puk for the night can be quite exciting, adventurous and pleasurable..
+The caves at this locale are most popular for meditation; Milarepa’s cave being one of them with Milarepa’s footprints and elbow prints believed to be imprinted all over this cave of mani stones..

 Away from Zutul-Puk, you follow the trail through Bharkha plain leading to Darchen.
 It is an easy walk along some impressive gorges and around many mani stones and mani walls back to the Bharka Plains and dusty Darchen.
 The kora is finished – you have erased your sins, endured cold nights and mornings, crossed one of the highest passes in the world, met countless fellow pilgrims, sent prayers of peace out to the world.
-Shortly after arriving at Darchen you board the waiting vehicle for a short drive to Chiu Gompa on the shores of Manasarovar..
+Shortly after arriving at Darchen you board the waiting vehicle for a drive to Dongba or Saga..

 no images were found